Correction to "Well-posedness of semilinear stochastic wave equations with H\"{o}lder continuous coefficients'': Abstract

 \section{Abstract}

 We prove that semilinear stochastic abstract wave equations, including wave and plate equations, are well-posed in the strong sense with an $\alpha$-H\"{o}lder continuous drift coefficient, if $\alpha \in (2/3,1)$.
 The uniqueness may fail for the corresponding deterministic PDE and well-posedness is restored by adding an external random forcing of white noise type.
 This shows a kind of regularization by noise for the semilinear wave equation.
-To prove the result we introduce an approach based on backward stochastic differential equations.
-We also establish regularizing properties of the transition semigroup associated to the stochastic wave equation by using control theoretic results.
+To prove the result we introduce an approach based on backward stochastic differential equations, differentiability along subspaces and control theoretic results.
+We stress that the well-posedness holds despite the Markov semigroup associated to the linear stochastic wave equation is not strong Feller.

 { 6mm } {\bf Mathematics Subject Classification (2000):} Primary 60H15; secondary 35R60.

 4mm {\bf Key words:} Nonlinear stochastic wave equation, H\"older continuous drift, strong uniqueness.